TIY-Austin-Front-End-Engineering/angular-contact-form/README.md

 ## Notes
+Hints:
-Hints: You'll want to use a series of models (bound to your input elements with ng-model) to keep track of all of the input data.
-Check out the css transition property for the submit button fading.
-You'll want to use a sinilar technique that you did with your tabbed interface to switch the page after the form is successfully submitted.
+* You'll want to use a series of models (bound to your input elements with ng-model) to keep track of all of the input data.
+* You can use .indexOf(...) to check to see if a character appears within a string.
+Google it.
+* You can use .substring(...) to look at a specific subsection of a string.
+This is useful for validating that the website starts with http://.
+* Check out the css transition property for the submit button fading.
+* You'll want to use a similar technique that you did with your [tabs assignment](https://github.com/TIY-Austin-Front-End-Engineering/angular-tabs) to switch the page after the form is successfully submitted.

 <!-- ## Additional Resources